vitessio/website/content/en/docs/22.0/reference/programs/vtctldclient/vtctldclient_ValidatePermissionsShard.md

 ---
 ## vtctldclient ValidatePermissionsShard

-Validates that the permissions on primary match all the replicas.
+Validates that the permissions on the primary match all of the replicas.

 ```
 vtctldclient ValidatePermissionsShard <keyspace/shard>